Picture Perfect Moments: Tips for a Pre-Wedding Photoshoot

 Of course, there are a lot more moods (and a million more poses) than just these!
 So get inspired and find the mood that vibes with you.

 Should You Upload Your Pre-Wedding Photoshoot Pictures to Social Media?

 Social media is part of our modern lives, and we’re used to uploading every little thing online.
 Whether you make your pre-wedding shoot one of those is mostly up to you.
-If you do share, make sure it isn’t just a close-up of the bling, whether from a strict engagement shoot or a separate pre-wedding one.
+If you do share, make sure it isn’t just a close-up of the bling, whether from a strict engagement session or a separate pre-wedding one.

 It says nothing about you two and your special moment and looks very shallow.
 Likewise, we’d probably avoid it if you go the route of using your actual wedding clothes.